crashoverride777/swifty-ads/README.md

 The second line checks if iAds are supported in the current location.
 This only needs to be called once

-The third line will simply preload the InterAds .
+The third line will simply preload the first bunch of InterAds .
 This also only needs to be called once as interAds will preload automatically after being viewed the first time.
 Preloading apples inter Ads is what most tutorial don’t show you and it makes them appear much faster and more reliable, similar to googles way.

 # How to use